Pork Schnitzel Salad

 - Place your arugula in a bowl and dress it with your favorite dressing.
 I use my lemon dijon vinaigrette (linked above).

-- Place the chops on the arugula salad, sprinkle with salt and pepper, pine nuts, and freshly grated parmesan cheese.
+- Place the chops on the arugula salad, and sprinkle with salt and pepper, pine nuts, and freshly grated parmesan cheese.
 Serve with lemon wedges and a buttermilk biscuit or cheese & chive biscuit!